 Closely intertwined with the sediment microstructures, sediment quality is likely the second-most important source of uncertainty in the chronology as seen from the prevalence of poor varve quality codes (2 and 3) (Fig. 5).
-About 78% of the sediment of COL17-2 and COL17-3 was identified as code 2, 3, and 4, all three designations indicating the observer was less

-535 than 80 % certain the thickness delineated was accurate.
-We report a cumulative uncertainty (-13/+7 %) in the MOIM that is on the higher end of values reported in the literature: a cumulative uncertainty of ±1-3 % is reported in the literature for wellpreserved sediment (Ojala et al., 2012) and up to 15 % for unclear, partially disturbed varves in otherwise well-preserved varve sequences (Ojala and Tiljander, 2003; Tian et al., 2005).
+About 78 % of the sediment of COL17-2 and COL17-3 was identified as code 2, 3, or 4, with all three designations indicating that the observer was less than 80 % certain that the thickness delineated was accurate.
+We report a cumulative uncertainty (-13% to +7%) in the MOIM that is on the higher end of values reported in the literature: a cumulative uncertainty of $\pm 1\%$ -3% is reported in the literature for well-preserved sediment (Ojala et al., 2012) and up to 15% for unclear, partially disturbed varves in otherwise well-preserved varve sequences (Ojala and Tiljander, 2003; Tian et al., 2005).
 We also find high estimates of probabilities of over- and undercounting.
-These uncertainties are not always quantified in the literature, but Ojala and Tiljander (2003) report uncertainties 540 within sections that reach 12 % and indicate more over-counting with depth.
-Additionally, Fortin et al. (2019) report over- and under-counting estimates of 21.9 and 14.5 %.
-We find large uncertainty estimates even for the best quality varves in Columbine Lake.
+These uncertainties are not always quantified in the literature, but Ojala and Tiljander (2003) report uncertainties within sections that reach 12% and indicate more overcounting with depth.
+Additionally, Fortin et al. (2019) report over- and under-counting estimates of 21.9% and 14.5%.
+We find large uncertainty estimates even for the best-quality varves in Columbine Lake.

 The presence of indistinctly laminated sections was frequently identified in both cores (Fig. 4).
-The timing of these segments is generally correlated across both cores, with exceptions, suggesting a combination of macro and micro scale processes.
+The timing of these segments is generally correlated across both cores, with exceptions, suggesting a combination of macroscale and microscale processes.
 We accounted for this uncertainty through varve code 5 by emulating varved sediment.
 Through this analysis, we found that, on average, more sediment was identified as indistinctly laminated in COL17-2 (25 cm) than COL17-3 (11 cm).
-In more detail, the identification and thickness of these segments varied between observers suggesting differences in expert confidence and indicating high uncertainty may be surrounding the timing of these segments.
-As a result, the meaning of these indistinct 550 segments should be interpreted with caution.
+In more detail, the identification and thickness of these segments varied between observers, suggesting differences in expert confidence and indicating that high uncertainty may surround the timing of these segments.
+As a result, the meaning of these indistinct segments should be interpreted with caution.

-5.1.3 Observer judgement
+5.1.3 Observer judgment

-Conventional varve chronology development usually requires multiple observers counting and re-counting until an agreement is found (Fortin et al., 2019) or one observer using multiple counting methods (Żarczyński et al., 2018).
+Conventional varve chronology development usually requires multiple observers counting and re-counting until agreement is found (Fortin et al., 2019) or one observer using multiple counting methods (Żarczyński et al., 2018).
 Ideally the observers have extensive experience recognizing and delineating varves.
-Nevertheless, all observers bring their biases and an element of

-- 555 subjectivity, as they must make choices about splitting or lumping varves, which is especially pronounced when the laminations are of poor quality.
-Reproducibility between counters is controlled both by the quality and clarity of the varves, and of the experience and expertise of the observers.
-As expected for the sediments in this study that included multiple intervals of indistinct and low-quality varves, the percentage difference between observers for the total varve years for the same core was higher than values reported in the literature.
-Our varve-only results indicate a range of 14.5-23.6% difference for the same - 560 core, compared to 0.8-7.5% reported in Fortin et al. (2019) or 2.2% in Tian et al. (2005).
+Nevertheless, all observers bring their biases and an element of subjectivity, as they must make choices about splitting or lumping varyes, which is especially pronounced when the laminations are of poor quality.
+Reproducibility between counters is controlled by both the quality and clarity of the varves, as well as the experience and expertise of the observers.
+As expected for the sediments in this study that included multiple intervals of indistinct and lowquality varves, the percentage difference between observers for the total varve years for the same core was higher than values reported in the literature.
+Our varve-only results indicate a range of 14.5 %-23.6 % difference for the same core compared to 0.8 %-7.5 % reported in Fortin et al. (2019) and 2.2 % in Tian et al. (2005).
 Although lamination clarity is most likely the primary source of the range between counters, the relative lack of experience of the observers may have also contributed to this result.
-Regardless of the source of the uncertainty, the methodology presented here greatly reduces the disagreement between observers, as the MOIM has differences of 2.6-7.3%, representing an increase in agreement by a factor of three to five.
-We consider this a significant advantage of this approach, as it objectifies the subjective element of observer - 565 judgement, puts less emphasis on the observers, and tends to align discrepancies.
+Regardless of the source of the uncertainty, the methodology presented here greatly reduces the disagreement between observers, as the MOIM has differences of 2.6 %-7.3 %, representing an increase in agreement by a factor of 3 to 5.
+We consider this a significant advantage of this approach, as it objectifies the subjective element of observer judgment, puts less emphasis on the observers, and tends to align discrepancies.